MichalPleban/cbm2-pc-emulator/README.md

  * GNU make.
  * NASM (Netwide Assembler) - to compile the 8088 code.
- * XA assembler - to compile the 6509 code.
+ * CA65 assembler - to compile the 6509 code.
  * Perl - to run disk imaging utilities.
  * c1541 (for example, from your VICE distribution) - to place compiled files in D80 and D82 images.

 The compiled files are placed in the `dist` directory.
-The most important subdirectory there is the `disk` folder, where ready-to-run PC-DOS disk images are placed after successful compilation.
-You will need `cbmlink` or similar utility to transfer these images to your disk drive.

 ## Utilities